Tom Rees (aviator)

 Tom Rees (18 May 1895 – 17 September 1916) was a British Army officer who served in the Royal Flying Corps during the First World War.
 Joining the military in early 1915, Rees was raised to the rank of lieutenant before his 21st birthday, and eventually reached captain on the day of his death.
 He was killed on 17 September 1916 while flying as an observer in an F.E.2b aircraft, which was shot down by Manfred von Richthofen, the German flying ace who was later known as the "Red Baron".
 The aircraft was the first of Richthofen's 80 credited aerial combat victories.

 Early life

 Tom Rees was born on 18 May 1895 to a Welsh-speaking farming family at Cefnbrynich, a farm near Sennybridge about 10 mi from Brecon in Wales.
 The son of Thomas Rees and Alice Rees (née Evans), he was the youngest of their six children.
-He attended Brecon Boys' County School, before commencing at the University College of Wales at Aberystwyth in 1912.
+He attended Brecon Boys' County School, before commencing at University College of Wales at Aberystwyth in 1912.
 He was considered a scholar and was described as a smart university student.